andlo/ZZZtheia-ide-skill/README.md

 Skillsettings on https://home.mycroft.ai/ have one checkboks for setting auto start or not.

+WARNING: There is not any password protection to access the IDE and the integrated terminal.
+So think twise before exposing your device to the internet.

 ## Updating
 For now, to update the THEIA IDE remove and reinstall this skill.